kuzminrobin/fcl/CallLogging.md

 # TODO:
-* Clean-up:
-  * Consider all TODOs.
-  // TODO: Stop call_graph crate dependency on fcl (extract CalleeName, CoderunNotifiable to non-fcl-related file/package)
-  // Option: Move {CalleeName, CoderunNotifiable, RepeatCount} and CallGraph to Code[run]Commons crate
-  // (to be reused for (dynamic handling) code profiling, code coverage, (static handling) translation from language to language).

 * Good compiler error reporting in case of proc_macro error.
 * (User practice?)
 Enable logging globally for everything.
   Gloobal `#![loggable]`.
 Log all.
 Also: